alex-monti/Master-Thesis/README.md

     - compute_entropy_over_beta: Compute H(T) for different chosen values of beta from the joint distribution p(x,y).
 We can choose which algorithm we want to use in this function.

+- functions_NLM.py: File containing different functions to compute a NLM.
+Here is an exhaustive list:
+    - estimate_nested_logit: Estimate parameters for a nested logit model using maximum likelihood estimation.

+    - find_clusters: Finds clusters in a binary array based on where the 1 in each row.

 - test-general-IB.ipynb: Notebook where we made the tests for functions in functions.py.

 - test-geom-DIB.ipynb: Notebook where we made the tests for functions in functions_geom_DIB.py.

 - test-general-DIB.ipynb: Notebook where we made the tests for general DIB.

+- NLM-subset-telephone-12vs35.ipynb: Notebook where we try NLM on alt.
+1,2 vs alt.
+3,5.
+We removed alt.
+4. We use a subset of telephone data.

+- NLM-subset-telephone-12vs345.ipynb: Notebook where we try NLM on alt.
+1,2 vs alt.
+3,4,5.
+We use a subset of telephone data.

+- NLM-subset-telephone-123vs45.ipynb: Notebook where we try NLM on alt.
+1,2,3 vs alt.
+4,5.
+We use a subset of telephone data.

+- NLM-telephone-complete-data.ipynb: Notebook where we try NLM on alt.
+1,2 vs alt.
+3,4,5.

+- NLM-SM.ipynb: Notebook where we adapt an R code for NLM on swissmetro data to Python.